 Brooks’ mother was a cultured woman, a participant in Chautauqua (a popular self-improvement and educational movement), as well as a pianist who played Debussy and Ravel for her children.
 Above everything, Myra inspired in little Louise a love of books and the arts.
 Her upbringing, as well as her father’s large library, had a profound influence on Brooks’ lifelong love of reading.
 In fact, Louise read voraciously from a young age.
 As a teen, her favorite magazines were Harper’s Bazaar and Vanity Fair.
 In each she could envision a life beyond Kansas.

 Louise also loved the movies, which were then called “flickers”.
 She and her brother went to the local movie theater to watch westerns, serials and melodramas starring the likes of cowboy actor Tom Mix, vamp Theda Bara, and serial star Pearl White — famous for the Perils of Pauline.
-Young Louise was especially enthralled by young Gloria Swanson, the most exciting new actress of 1915.
+Young Louise was especially enthralled by young Gloria Swanson, the most exciting new actress of the time.
+Brooks began her unpublished 1957 essay on Swanson by stating, “In 1919, when I was twelve, I gave up dolls and fell in love with Gloria Swanson.
+Her dark hair and blue eyes, her nipper nose, her darling little feet — she was a thousand times lovelier than a bunch of dolls that all looked alike anyhow.”

-Brooks’ life was profoundly shaped by something else that happened when she was young.
-When Louise was about 9 years old, a neighbor known as “Mr. Flowers” sexually abused her.
+Brooks’ life was profoundly shaped by something else that occurred in her youth.
+When she was about 9 years old, a neighbor known as “Mr. Flowers” sexually abused her.
 The assault left its indelible mark on Brooks’ psyche.
 In later years, she commented that she was incapable of real love and that this man “must have had a great deal to do with forming my attitude toward sexual pleasure”.
-None of her two marriages or many affairs ever lasted long.
+None of her two marriages or affairs ever lasted long.

 In 1919, at the age of 13, the Brooks family moved 10-miles south to the larger Independence, Kansas.
 With her bobbed-hair, captivating looks, and a personality that turned heads, boys began to focus their eyes on Louise.
 In 1920, the Brooks family moved again, this time to nearby Wichita, Kansas, a larger and more metropolitan town.
 There, her father expanded his law practice and pursued his ambition of becoming a United States District Judge.
 Meanwhile, Louise pursued her dream of becoming a dancer.